nosqlbench/nosqlbench/driver-cql-shaded/src/main/resources/cql.md

     with EBDSE.
 - **showcql** - logs cql statements as INFO (to see INFO messages in stdout use -v or greater) Note: this is expensive and should only be done to troubleshoot workloads.
 Do not use `showcql` for your tests.
+- **lbp** - configures the load balancing policies for the Java driver.
+With this parameter, you can configure nested load balancing policies in short-hand form.

+  The policies available are documented in detail under the help topic `cql-loadbalancing`.
+See that guide if you need more than the examples below.

+  Examples:
+  - `lbp=LAP(retry_period=3,scale=10)` - Latency aware policy with retry period of 3 seconds.
+    (Seconds is the default time unit, unless _ms parameter is used) and scale 10.
+  - `lbp=LAP(rp=3,s=10)` - Same as above, using the equivalent but terser form.
+  - `lbp=LAP(rp_ms=3000,s_ms=10000)` - Same as above, with milliseconds instead of seconds.
+  - `loadbalancing=LAP(s=10),TAP(

 ### CQL YAML Parameters